sst/guide/_examples/how-to-use-dynamodb-in-your-serverless-app.md

 lang: en
 index: 1
 type: database
 description: In this example we will look at how to use DynamoDB in your serverless app on AWS using Serverless Stack (SST).
-We'll be using the Api construct and Table to create a simple hit counter.
+We'll be using the Api and Table constructs to create a simple hit counter.
 short_desc: Using DynamoDB in a serverless API.
 repo: rest-api-dynamodb
 ref: how-to-use-dynamodb-in-your-serverless-app